chopraamhk/celltype-GSA-yale/README.md

 ![image](https://github.com/user-attachments/assets/db0b0479-0a3e-466d-9c47-a29cfddd22cf)

+- In the above figure, we have considered an example of blood RNAseq; therefore, the cellular proportion of blood will be considered.
 - Deconvolution algorithms providing cellular proportions per sample - CIBERSORTx, Iced-T, Immunedeconv, MuSiC, xCell, Blender, dTangle, DeconRNAseq etc. https://liulab-dfci.github.io/RIMA/Infiltration.html#cibersort